A-Kiwams/A-Kiwams/README.md

 ### Hi there, I'm Alhassan Kiwamdeen.

-## I'm a software engineer, content developer and technical project manager.
+## I'm a software engineer, content writer and technical project manager.

 I am a software engineer at DanAlha Limited.
 A tech start-up developing enterprise applications using Angular, React and WordPress.